m0hammad-yaser/OSWE-AWAE-Notes/RudderStack/README.md

 ```
 We could also consult the application's online documentation.
 In a black box assessment scenario, we could research the error message online to determine the database.

-Since our injection point is at the end of the SQL statement and we are dealing with a PostgreSQL database, we have the ability injecting a stacked queries.
+Since our injection point is at the end of the SQL statement and we are dealing with a PostgreSQL database, we have the ability to inject stacked queries.